AdobeDocs/photoshop-api-docs/README.md

 - Convert between any of the supported filetypes (PSD, JPEG, TIFF, PNG)

 # How to use the API's

-The file Example.psd is included in this repository if you'd like to experiment with these example calls on your own.

 ## /documentManifest (Retrieving a PSD manifest)